-It is a mistake to fire back with a quick emotional response to the low settlement offer.
-You may be desperately in need of money, but it is important to maintain a professional relationship with the other side -- whether it's a defense attorney or an insurance claims adjuster.
-The initial offer by an insurance company is typically just a starting point for negotiation purposes.
-Therefore, it is not advisable to accept the initial offer unless it is an amount that will totally compensate you for all physical and emotional injuries.
+It's usually a mistake to fire back with a quick emotional response to a low personal injury settlement offer, and it can be an even bigger mistake to accept it.
+You may be upset, or in need of money, but it's important to maintain a professional relationship with the other side—whether it's a defense attorney or an insurance claims adjuster.
+Remember that the initial offer by an insurance company is typically just a starting point for settlement negotiations.
+Learn more about how an insurance adjuster comes up with a settlement offer.

-Before writing a formal response, you can ask several specific questions to the insurance adjuster in order to evaluate the reasons for the insurance company's low initial offer.
-The responses to these questions will provide guidance in drafting your formal response and counteroffer.
-Patiently wait for the responses.
-Do not disregard this step if you do not receive a quick response.
-You may need to call or remind the adjuster in writing.
-Once you have the adjuster's responses, you can address each response in your formal reply and counteroffer.
+Before writing a formal response, you can call or email the adjuster and ask several specific questions in order to evaluate the basis for the low initial offer.
+The responses to these questions will provide guidance when you're drafting your formal response and counteroffer.

-Do not respond to a low personal injury settlement offer with an unreasonable counteroffer.
-Again, maintain a professional and detailed approach to settlement negotiations.
-Examine the amount you deserve and the amount the at-fault person can pay.
+It's never a good idea to respond to a low personal injury settlement offer with an unreasonably-high counteroffer.
+Again, it's important to maintain a professional and detailed approach to personal injury settlement negotiations.
+Consider the amount you think you deserve, the limits of the applicable insurance coverage, and the at-fault party's potential assets.
 Based on your injuries, you may feel that you deserve $40,000.
 However, the other side may have low insurance policy limits.
 In this case, the insurance company may offer $20,000.
-You find out that the other person can only pay $30,000.
 A reasonable counteroffer may be between $30,000 and $35,000.

-As one might expect, there may be more than one counteroffer in a personal injury case.
-It may seem like a waste of time, but this kind of back-and-forth is the way that the personal injury settlement process is conducted.
-You may want to consult a personal injury attorney who is experienced with settlement negotiations and has previous dealings with insurance adjusters.
+As you might expect, there may be more than one counteroffer in a personal injury case.
+It may seem like a waste of time, but this kind of back-and-forth is a standard part of the personal injury settlement process.